 Apparently, most people do, and they’d be curious about how it failed.

-That’s a good email subject line that tells a story, borrows authority, and piques curiosity.
+That’s a good email subject line that tells a story, lends authority, and piques curiosity.

 Prospects always ask this question in more ways than one: “What’s in it for me?”

 This is one of the objections marketers have to overcome.